srl295/srl295.github.io/source/resume.md

 Instructed Junior and Senior High School Students in fundamental programming using the BASIC and 6502 assembly languages.

+Developed and supported “AuntieEm”/Mac6502/asm - 6502 emulator (Apple ][ environment), with assembler.
+For MacOS and UNIX.

 Set up computer lab with Windows 3.1, and PromiseLAN network.
 Provided Technical support for the lab.

 ### 1990: Consultant to Color Blend Painting, San Carlos, California